arvsrao/arvsrao.github.io/_posts/2019-10-25-compute-so3-repns.md

 $$

 $A$ distributes to $x$ and $y$ in the first line.
 The actions of $A$ on $x$ and $y$, linear homogeneous polynomials, are resolved, resulting in a factored expression, which is expanded in the last line.
 The expansion is determined by the rules of multiplication: _multiplication distributes over addition_.
 So, two things are happening here.
 First the action of $A$ on $xy$ is actually a product of $A$-actions on lower degree homogeneous polynomials, here $x$ and $y$.
 Think _recursion_.
 Second, expanding the product of the actions on the lower degree factors expresses the result in the basis of $$\mathcal{P}_2$$ and relies only on the bilinearity of multiplication.
-Cutting to chase...the tensor product of linear operators does both these things.
+Cutting to the chase...the tensor product of linear operators does both these things.

 $A$ can be [tensored][1] with itself, which is a well defined extension of $A$ to $$\mathcal{P}_1 \otimes \mathcal{P}_1$$.
 Identifying for the moment $xy$ with $x \otimes y$ -- more on embedding $$\mathcal{P}_{1}$$ into tensor space $$\mathcal{P}_1 \otimes \mathcal{P}_{1}$$ later -- notice that the action of $A \otimes A$ on $x \otimes y$ is very close in appearance to the action of $A$ on $xy$.